operasoftware/devopera/src/articles/_posts/2015-09-23-installable-web-apps.md

 The `minimal-ui` mode is not supported; it falls back to `browser` as the spec requires.

 In Opera for Android, only sites on HTTPS can be displayed in `fullscreen` or `standalone` mode.
-Insecure sites are always displayed in `browser` mode, regardless of the manifest definition, to better protet the user; we show the URL bar so the user can always see the real address of insecure sites (hackers could, for example, spoof a bank site).
+Insecure sites are always displayed in `browser` mode, regardless of the manifest definition, to better protect the user; we show the URL bar so the user can always see the real address of insecure sites (hackers could, for example, spoof a bank site).
 Note that this is different from the behaviour of the current Chrome for Android (Chrome 45).

 In modes without browser UI, Opera supports pull-to-refresh, making it feel more app-like.